Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pd.concat([temp_df['Date'], historical_values, predicted_values], axis=1)
 ```

-The last function is the one calling `create_predictions_dataset` when the button is pressed.
+The last function is the one calling `create_predictions_dataset` when the button is pressed and updating the state of `predictions_dataset` to display the proper chart.

 ```python